articleIcon-icon

 Keep up with changing legislation

 Stay updated with the latest changes in benefits regulation and employment laws.
 You may need to update your plans or change your policies.
 While providers should meet the minimum standards, it’s ultimately the employer’s responsibility to maintain continuous compliance.
+Sometimes the changes might come from within the company.

-That’s often the case with ACA regulations.
+If you’ve grown or restructured, you may find you’re subject to different rules.
+That’s often the case with Affordable Care Act (ACA) regulations.
 Small businesses can buy coverage through the SHOP marketplace and receive a tax credit on premiums.
-A growing company may discover they no longer qualify and need to look elsewhere for cost-effective plans.

-If you’re concerned you don’t have the resources to manage compliance, consider partnering with a Professional Employer Organization (PEO).
 You can outsource all HR and benefits administration to them for a fixed monthly cost.
 Leading services like Deel help you avoid compliance issues and negotiate better deals with top US benefits providers.

 Conduct a benefits audit